Attention Deficit Hyperactivity Disorder in Teens (cont.)

 - What alternative treatments are available for ADHD in teens?

 - Find a local Doctor in your town

 What stimulant medications are available to treat ADHD in teens?

 Several studies have clearly established that pharmacologic (drug) therapy for ADHD is superior to behavioral therapy or cognitive behavioral therapy alone.
 Combining medication and behavioral therapy is less likely to improve behavioral outcomes over medication alone unless patients are also experiencing anxiety or oppositional defiant disorder.
 The first category of therapeutic medications is chemically classified as "stimulants."
 Studies have established that 80% of patients with ADHD will have a positive response to their use and this therapy is generally well tolerated.
-Medications come in short- (3 to 4 hour), medium- (5 to 6 hour), and long- (8 to 10 hour) lasting formulations.
-The two most common medications are: 1) methylphenidate (for example, Ritalin, Concerta) and 2) amphetamine (for example, Adderall, Vyvanse).
-Stimulant medications that are in liquid or in patch form (Quillivant-XR and Daytrana, respectively) are now available, allowing children who have difficulty swallowing pills to benefit from the medication.
+Medications come in short- (three to four hour), medium- (five to six hour), and long- (eight to 10 hour) lasting formulations.
+The two most common medications are: 1) methylphenidate (for example, Ritalin, Concerta) and 2) amphetamine (for example, Adderall, Adderall XR, Vyvanse).
+Stimulant medications that are in liquid or in patch form (Quillivant-XR and Daytrana, respectively) are now available, allowing children who have difficulty swallowing pills to benefit from medication.
 Both the methylphenidate and amphetamine classes of stimulants are felt to positively affect the neurochemical transmitters of the brain that moderate attention, arousal, and impulse control.

 What are the potential side effects of stimulant medications?